Enterwell/react-starter/README.md

 npm install --global yarn
 ```

-Now you can setup the application without any hassle use the following command
+Now you can setup the application without any hassle using the following command

 ```bash
 yarn create next-app -e https://github.com/Enterwell/react-starter